Tamara Duda: Early life and education

 Duda was born in Kyiv in 1975.
-Her father was a physicist from Nedryhailiv, while her mother was a maths teacher from Sumy.
+Her father was a physicist from Nedryhailiv, while her mother was a mathematics teacher from Sumy.
 In 1992, Duda graduated from the Ukrainian Humanities Lyceum; the following year, she started studying journalism at the Taras Shevchenko National University of Kyiv, graduating in 1998.
-Between 2003 and 2005, Duda studied at Kyiv International University, following which she embarked on a twenty year career as a translator, primarily of economic texts from English to Ukrainian.
+Between 2003 and 2005, Duda studied at Kyiv International University, after which she embarked on a career as a translator, primarily of economic texts from English to Ukrainian.

 Volunteering and rise to prominence

 Between 2014 and 2016, Duda volunteered in the Joint Forces Operation in the Donbas following the start of the Russo-Ukrainian War.
-After observing injured Ukrainians in hospital with shrapnel injuries to the eyes, Duda started obtaining tactical glasses from sources including the American government, donating these to the Ukrainian army.
+After observing injured Ukrainians in hospital with eye injuries caused by shrapnel, Duda started purchasing tactical glasses from sources including the American government, and subsequently donating these to the Ukrainian army.
 During her time on the frontline, Duda began posting on Facebook under the pseudonym Tamara Horikha Zernya, going on to garner a large following.
 While volunteering, she met Svyatoslav Boyko, who she would later go on to marry; both were recognised for their voluntary efforts by the Mayor of Kyiv.

 Writing career

-Daughter (Ukrainian: Доця, 'dotsya'), Duda's debut novel, was published in 2019 by Bilka.
-Taking place in 2014 during the onset of the Russo-Ukrainian War, the story follows Natalia, a businesswoman in Kharkiv who goes on to become a volunteer in the war effort.
+Daughter (Ukrainian: Доця, 'dotsya'), Duda's debut novel, was published in 2019 by Bilka Publishing House.
+Taking place in 2014 during the onset of the Russo-Ukrainian War, the novel follows Natalia, a businesswoman in Donetsk who goes on to become a volunteer in the war effort.
 Since its publication, Daughter has been translated into English, Latvian, Lithuanian, Macedonian, and Polish, and rights have been purchased to adapt it into a film.
-Daughter was named Book of the Year by BBC News Ukrainian, and in 2022 Duda was awarded the Shevchenko National Prize for the novel by Ukrainian President Volodymyr Zelenskyy, in addition to recognition from the Lviv Book Forum and the Cherkasy Book Forum.
+Daughter was named Book of the Year by BBC News Ukrainian, and in 2022 Duda was awarded the Shevchenko National Prize for the novel by Ukrainian President Volodymyr Zelenskyy, in addition to receiving recognition from the Lviv Book Forum and the Cherkasy Book Forum.

 Duda's second novel, Pryntsyp vtruchannya (English: "the principle of intervention"), was published in 2021.
-The story, set in the present day, follows Stanislava, a widowed maths professor whose husband was killed during the Russo-Ukrainian War, who returns to her hometown in Cherkasy Oblast to help a friend investigate the whereabouts of a missing bride.
+The story, set in the present day, follows Stanislava, a widowed mathematics professor whose husband was killed during the Russo-Ukrainian War, who returns to her hometown in Cherkasy Oblast to help a friend investigate the whereabouts of a missing bride.
 The novel notably ends with Stanislava dancing on Vladimir Putin's grave.